yuridesideri/poc-charactersapi-prisma/README.md

 Run Postgres

-Dump the database from `./dump/dump.sql`
+You must have node v16.19.0 (not higher nor lower) installed - prisma currently works best with this version

+Run `nvm use` to automatically switch node to the correct version

 Rename `.env.example` to `.env`

-Insert into `.env` your database string `ex: postgres://postgres:password@localhost:5432/database_name` and set your port `default is 4000`
+Insert into `.env` your database string `ex: postgres://user:password@host:5432/database_name` and your port `ex: 4000`

+Run `npm run prisma:init` to initialize the tables and seed the database, press `y` when prompted.

 Start the server: ```npm run dev```
 ## Usage